-In this guide, we explain why the Tesla vehicle doesn’t need an oil change and show you what fluids are still required.
-We also touch on the recommended maintenance schedule provided by Tesla so you know how to care for your EV.
+In this guide, I explain why Tesla vehicles don’t need oil changes and show you what fluids are still required.
+I also touch on the recommended maintenance schedule provided by Tesla, so you know how to care for your EV.

 Do Teslas Need Oil Changes?

-No, Teslas don’t require oil changes, because Teslas are powered by electric motors and don’t use a gas or diesel-powered engine, and therefore there is no engine oil to change.
-While regular oil changes aren’t necessary, Tesla still has a list of recommended maintenance that should be performed to keep the electric car running at its best.
+No. Teslas don’t require oil changes, because Teslas are powered by electric motors and don’t use a gas or diesel-powered engine, and therefore there is no engine oil to change.
+However, while regular oil changes aren’t necessary, Tesla still has a list of recommended maintenance that should be performed to keep the electric car running at its best.

 Why Doesn’t a Tesla Need an Oil Change?

 The equipment powering the Tesla and propelling it forward is based on an electric motor.
-Unlike the traditional motor types, using gasoline or diesel fuel, there’s no oil needed.
+Unlike traditional motor types which use gasoline or diesel fuel, there’s no oil needed.

-Instead, the Tesla motor utilizes electricity to generate its power.
-In a traditional car, the fuel is burned to start and run the engine.
+Instead, the Tesla motor uses electricity to generate its power.
+In a traditional car, fuel is burned to start and run the engine.
 With an EV, an electric charge is all that’s needed to keep everything running as intended.
 If the vehicle isn’t charged, it won’t run or start.